ZzzihaoGuo/AI_wireless_2023/README.md

 # AI_wireless_2023

-Competition Plan and MindSpore Code for the 2023 AI+ Wireless Competition on DataFountain.
+Competition Plan and MindSpore Code based on transformer structure for the 2023 AI+ Wireless Competition on DataFountain.